 Rinconada Park — Palo Alto, CA

-Good to know: two children's playgrounds, Magic Forest redwood grove, swimming pools, wading pool, tennis courts, picnic areas with BBQ, jogging path, restrooms.
+Good to know: swimming pools, wading pool, tennis courts, jogging path, restrooms.

 Parent tip: The Magic Forest grove is coolest on hot summer afternoons — the redwoods create a natural air conditioner.
 The wading pool typically opens in late May and runs through early September.